lookupdaily/CV/README.md

 **European Architecture Students Assembly** (2010-2013 & 2017) \
 *Organiser and tutor*

 Annual two week architectural workshop for 400 students in locations around Europe.
 In 2017 I led a workshop in Denmark, making furniture for public space.

 ## Interests

 - **Architecture:** I still have a keen eye for architecture and love to explore a great building, debate aesthetics, or stroke a bit of concrete.
 - **Hiking:** Walking clears the mind and brings clarity to any situation, often with a great view.
 - **Travelling:** I love to combine both of the above and explore a new city or country.

-## Links